 Businesses and civil society organisations attending the event participated in small group discussions to share their first hand insights across three three challenges:

 - Applying for work and getting work-ready

 These conversations created an opportunity for the knowledge and experience about what works and where the barriers are, to be shared.

-We heard that often the channels for reaching young people for jobs are not inclusive, and still too often limited to pools of graduates or referrals.
+Many said that, often, the channels for reaching young people for jobs are not inclusive, and still too often limited to pools of graduates or referrals.
 Traditional methods for recruitment – for example via broadsheets and overcomplicated and uninspiring job descriptions – can fall short in reaching a wider audience, with no less talent or commitment to finding work.
-Newer methods, like using social media and influencers to reach out to young people were likely to reach a greater number and diversity of candidates. and also engaging and supporting small businesses to work with young people.
+Newer methods, such as using social media and influencers to reach out to young people, were likely to reach a greater number and diversity of candidates. and also engaging and supporting small businesses to work with young people.

-We heard that job descriptions can feel impenetrable to very capable young people, leading them to lack the confidence required to apply.
+Job descriptions were also described as impenetrable to very capable young people, leading them to lack the confidence required to apply.
 Contributors proposed that we should rethink job descriptions to be more human, have far less jargon and to resonate more with young people.

-If you would like to find out more about our work – and how to get involved in the Inclusive Economy Partnership BOOST programme, please email email@example.com to find out more.
+To find out more about BOOST – and how to get involved in the Inclusive Economy Partnership BOOST programme, please email firstname.lastname@example.org

 Innovation and Investment Posted on: 28 August 2020